dbbs-lab/bsb-core/docs/connectivity/point-cloud.rst

     "affinity": 0.1
   }

-The parameter `morphology_labels` specifies which shapes of the collection in :class:`ShapesComposition  <.connectivity.point_cloud.geometric_shapes.ShapesComposition>` must be used, exactly as for the :class:`VoxelIntersection  <.connectivity.detailed.voxel_intersection.VoxelIntersection>` strategy.
+The parameter ``morphology_labels`` specifies which shapes of the collection in :class:`ShapesComposition  <.connectivity.point_cloud.geometric_shapes.ShapesComposition>` must be used, exactly as for the :class:`VoxelIntersection  <.connectivity.detailed.voxel_intersection.VoxelIntersection>` strategy.
-The `affinity` parameter, as in :class:`VoxelIntersection  <.connectivity.detailed.voxel_intersection.VoxelIntersection>` strategy, controls the probability to form a connection.
+The ``affinity`` parameter, as in :class:`VoxelIntersection  <.connectivity.detailed.voxel_intersection.VoxelIntersection>` strategy, controls the probability to form a connection.

 Geometric shapes
 ----------------

-There are four pre-defined GeometricShape already implemented in BSB: Ellipsoid, Cylinder, Cone and Sphere.
-If needed, a user can define its own geometric shape, creating a new class inheriting from the base virtual class :class:`bsb.connectivity.GeometricShape  <.connectivity.point_cloud.geometric_shapes.GeometricShape>`.
+Pre-defined GeometricShape implemented can be found in the :mod:`bsb.connectivity.point_cloud` If needed, a user can define its own geometric shape, creating a new class inheriting from the base virtual class :class:`bsb.connectivity.GeometricShape  <.connectivity.point_cloud.geometric_shapes.GeometricShape>`.

 Creating a ShapesComposition
 ----------------------------

 We create a :class:`ShapesComposition  <.connectivity.point_cloud.geometric_shapes.ShapesComposition>` adding :class:`GeometricShape  <.connectivity.point_cloud.geometric_shapes.GeometricShape>`  objects to a ShapesComposition object using the :meth:`~.connectivity.point_cloud.geometric_shapes.ShapesComposition.add_shape`.
 In the following example we represent the soma of a cell with a sphere, the axon with a cylinder and the dendritic tree with a cone.
-Then we save and plot the result, using :meth:`~.connectivity.point_cloud.geometric_shapes.ShapesComposition.save_to_file` and `plot_shape_wireframe`.
+Then we save and plot the result, using :meth:`~.connectivity.point_cloud.geometric_shapes.ShapesComposition.save_to_file` and `plotting.plot_shape_wireframe`.

 .. literalinclude:: create_shapescomposition.py
     :language: python